YumeProof/YumeProof_contracts/README.md

 - Ensures the minimum purchase amount is met.
 - Mints the corresponding number of credits.
 - Transfers credits to the buyer and the IOTA payment to the treasury.
+- **Gas station automatically sponsors the transaction fees at the network level.**

 ### `claim_free_daily_credits(treasury_cap: &mut TreasuryCap<YUMEPROOF>, user_address: address, daily_tracker: &mut DailyCreditTracker, clock: &Clock, ctx: &mut TxContext)`
 Allows users to claim free daily credits (Step 7: Free Credits Max 2 Per Day):